iamsophiesk/iamsophiesk/pages/cv.md

   Specific technologies I have experience with include:

-  *   Drupal 7, 8 and 9, writing custom modules for each, maintaining other peoples' codebases
+  *   Drupal 6-10, writing custom modules for each, maintaining other peoples' codebases
   *   PHP and MySQL, mainly through Drupal but with good knowledge of Symfony and related technologies
   *   JavaScript development, used mainly within the Drupal framework
   *   Acquia and Pantheon pipelines and workstreams